 May cause gastric discomfort when consumed in excess.

 In This Article

 What Is Iceberg Lettuce?

 Iceberg lettuce is a variety of crisphead lettuce widely consumed across the world.
 It has tightly furled, crunchy leaves and a mild flavor.
-It is rich in water and low in calories.
-It can be consumed raw or cooked, and resembles a cabbage.
+It is rich in water and a low-calorie vegetable.
+It can be consumed raw or cooked and resembles a cabbage.

-Continue reading to know the nutrition facts of iceberg lettuce.
+Continue reading to know more iceberg lettuce nutritional facts!

 Iceberg Lettuce Nutrition Facts

-These are the nutrients in 100 grams of iceberg lettuce:
+These are the nutrients in 100 grams of iceberg lettuce (1):

 |Vitamin C||2.8 mg|